59de44955ebd/WinSetupShell/README.md

 - There might be issues with some HiDPI displays.

 ## ToDos
+- Test if there are issues with using Win 11 setup .isos of languages other than english and german
 - Explain how to add other (compatible) portable applications
 - Explain how to customize start menu and quick launch toolbar links
 - Clean up the Python code